-- (i) the ability to continue to write new business; - (ii) the continuity of existing insurance cover, for example, preventing termination of cover before the term of the insurance policy has expired; - (iii) the continuity of payments falling due under cover written before the commencement of resolution, in particular where those payments are not contingent on an event taking place after commencement of resolution.
+- (i) the ability to continue to write new business; - (ii) the continuity of existing insurance cover, for example, avoiding termination of cover before the term of the insurance policy has expired; or - (iii) the continuity of payments falling due under cover written before the commencement of resolution.

-The implications for resolution vary between these categories.
 The ability to write new business may not be relevant where the function is highly substitutable.
 However, authorities should not exclude the possibility that it may be necessary for a failed insurer to continue to write new business in one or more areas.
 Where this is the case, it would justify the use of resolution tools to recapitalise the insurer to a sufficient level to enable it to write new business.